Published

 A rational preference ordering is typically required to satisfy two axioms:

 Transitivity is the more interesting of the two, and it’s worth seeing why.
-Imagine you’re picking a phone.
-You prefer Phone B to Phone A because B has a better camera.
-You prefer Phone C to Phone B because C has longer battery life.
-Transitivity says: you should therefore prefer C to A. If instead you find yourself preferring A to C — maybe because, comparing them directly, A’s screen looks nicer — your preferences cycle: A < B < C < A. Each individual comparison feels reasonable, but taken together they don’t form a coherent ranking.
+Imagine picking a phone.
+You prefer B over A because of the camera.
+You prefer C over B because of the battery life.
+Transitivity says you should therefore prefer C over A. But if you end up preferring A over C, say because the screen looks nicer in direct comparison, your preferences cycle: A < B < C < A. Each choice feels reasonable on its own, but together they don’t add up to a coherent ranking.

 There are two flavours of utility function, and the difference matters.

 An ordinal utility function records only the order.
-If you prefer Paris to Berlin to Rome, an ordinal utility might assign Paris = 3, Berlin = 2, Rome = 1.
-But it could equally assign Paris = 100, Berlin = 99, Rome = 1 — the ordering is preserved, so it’s the same ordinal utility for these purposes.
+If you prefer Paris over Berlin, and Berlin over Rome, an ordinal utility might assign Paris = 3, Berlin = 2, Rome = 1.
+But it could equally assign Paris = 100, Berlin = 99, Rome = 1.
+The ordering is preserved, so it’s the same ordinal utility for these purposes.
 The numbers carry no information about how much more you prefer one option to another.
 This is fine for picking the top of a list, but useless if you need to reason about trade-offs, risk, or expected value.
 You can’t meaningfully average ordinal utilities.

 Using LLMs well: appropriate reliance, not overreliance